olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

     setup(rank, world_size)
 ```

-Thanks for taking the deep dive into the code!
+Thanks for taking the deep dive into the code, now to tackle the challenge itself!

 ## Running the Challenge

-Now for the fun part, simulating quantum computing to train the network!
+Now for the fun part, simulating quantum computing to train the model!

 To do this challenge: